dustinpfister/blog_posts/_posts/lodash_sample.md

 layout: post
 categories: lodash
 id: 234
-updated: 2018-07-13 13:42:05
+updated: 2019-11-07 13:14:15
-version: 1.4
+version: 1.5
 ---

-Time for another post on [lodash](https://lodash.com/) becuase it is very popular, and it is still useful.
+Time for another post on [lodash](https://lodash.com/) because it is very popular, and it is still useful.
 Regardless of what people say methods like [\_.sample](https://lodash.com/docs/4.17.4#sample) help to make coding in javaScript faster, and more concise.
 In this post I will be writing about \_.sample, and also show some examples of why I do tent to prefer using lodash to help get things done faster, and focus more on what really matters.

 <!-- more -->